The Whole30 meal prep is a viral health trend that includes delicious and healthy recipes.

 If you’re a fan of turkey, you will love this turkey skillet.
 It’s a family-friendly and egg-free recipe.
 It’s the perfect idea for meal prep.
 And you can always add some eggs to it.
 Hearty and filling, loaded with good spices and veggies, this recipe makes for a foolproof and quick breakfast in the morning.

-Last but not least, I have a creamy and sweet chia pudding for you.
+Last but not least, I have a creamy and sweet chia pudding that you can enjoy as a convenient and quick dessert in mason jars.
 It’s nutrient-rich, flavorful, and tastes amazing.
 It’s not time-consuming.
-You can prep it in just 5 minutes and enjoy it all week.
+You can prepare it in just 5 minutes and enjoy it all week.

 15 Whole30 Lunch Recipes